A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Preliminaries

 The physical significance of this decomposition can be understood through the multiple natural configurations framework, developed by Rajagopal and Srinivasa~(1998)~\cite{rajagopal1998mechanics}.
 According to this framework, when an infinitesimal neighborhood around a material particle of the body is subjected to an instantaneous elastic unloading from its current configuration $\kappa_t({\mathcal{B}})$ through $\mathbf{F}^{e^{-1}}$, the body occupies a locally stress-free configuration $\kappa_{i}({\mathcal{B}})$, called the natural configuration.
 This natural configuration is related to the undeformed configuration of the body $\kappa_R({\mathcal{B}})$ through the inelastic part of the deformation gradient, $\mathbf{F}^i$.
 These configurations and the corresponding tangent maps are shown in Fig.~\ref{fig:two-term decomposition}.
 It is important to note that the natural configuration is obtained through a \emph{local} instantaneous unloading of the neighborhoods of a material particle of the body.
 Due to this local nature of the natural configuration, it is not, in general, globally compatible.
 The incompatibility of the natural configuration has been used to characterize different material defects, particularly in the context of plasticity.
 This incompatibility can be measured by~\cite{cermelli2001characterization}

-where ${\mathbf{N}}\,\mathrm{d}{A}$ represents the infinitesimal vector area within the region $\Omega$.
-This closure failure is further modified by pushing forward the vector area from the reference configuration of the body to its natural configuration.
+where ${\mathbf{N}}\,\mathrm{d}{A}$ represents the infinitesimal vector area within the region $\Omega\subset\kappa_R(\mathcal{B})$.
+The measure of incompatibility is further modified by pushing forward the vector area from the reference configuration of the body to its natural configuration.
 This transformation results in

 Here $\overline{\mathbf{n}}\,\mathrm{d}\overline{a}$ is the infinitesimal vector area in the natural configuration of the body and the Jacobian, $J^i=\text{det}(\mathbf{F}^i)$.